mukul-rathi/old-personal-website/posts/git-beginner-cheatsheet/index.md

 ---
 series: Tools For Programmers
-title: The Ultimate Beginner Reference Guide
+title: The Ultimate Git Beginner Reference Guide
 datePublished: 2019-01-27 13:00:00
 dateModified: 2019-10-16 20:00:00
 excerpt: A one-stop guide with the most useful commands in Git explained with diagrams and animated code gifs - whether you're a beginner looking to get started, or want to learn more advanced techniques to manage your Git history.